infobloxopen/docker-infoblox/README.md

 # Infoblox Docker IPAM Plugin

-Infoblox ipam-plugin is a Docker Engine managed plugin that interfaces with Infoblox to provide IP Address Management services for Docker containers.
+Infoblox docker-ipam-plugin is a Docker Engine managed plugin that interfaces with Infoblox to provide IP Address Management services for Docker containers.

 ## Prerequisite